Tor Hidden RetroShare Nodes

 The Port where RetroShare is listening

-Here you need to enter the Hostname which has been created by the Tor HiddenServiceDir.
+Here you need to enter the Hostname which has been created by the Tor HiddenServiceDir.- Onion Port

 The Port where the Hidden Service is listening